whitneyburton/portfolios/students/1804-front/chris-boylen/20180918-chris-boylen-m3.md

 ## Final Assessment

 Moving forward I plan to improve my problem solving process, communication and organization skills.
-I also want to get better at React, testing and working more efficiently with others.
+I look forward to improving my understanding and implementing databases, testing and working more efficiently with others.
 Over intermission I plan to spend more time with React while enjoying time with my family, while still maintaining healthy eating, sleeping, exercising, and studying habits.

 # Outcome:
 _Leave blank for instructors_